Maya Coleman, PhD Clinical Psychology, MA Special Education

 Hand in Hand Regional Leader | Lewes, England | firstname.lastname@example.org

-Anna’s professional background is in academic research and teaching.
-Her PhD is an analysis of the gendered, inter-generational impacts of the ‘Stolen Generations’ in New South Wales (the systematic removal of Indigenous Australian children from their families).
+Anna’s professional background is in academic and community research, writing and teaching.
+Her PhD was an archival and oral history of the gendered impact of inter-generational collective trauma stemming from the period of the ‘Stolen Generations’ in Australia.